Wreath Macdonald polynomials as eigenstates: Shuffle algebra

 \subsection{\textit{L}-operators}

-Our goal for the rest of Section \ref{Shuffle} is to find the shuffle elements corresponding to $\tilde{h}_n(i)$ and $\tilde{e}_n(i)$.
-Combining this with Proposition \ref{ShuffleFock}, we will be able to discern how these operators act on $\mathcal{F}^*_0(u)$.
-Before doing this though, we will need to find the shuffle elements for another generating set of the horizontal Heisenberg subalgebra, which is the goal of this subsection.
+Our goal for the rest of Section \ref{Shuffle} is to find the shuffle elements corresponding to $\tilde{h}_n(i)$ and $\tilde{e}_n(i)$ of (\ref{EHAbbrev}).
+Combining this with Proposition \ref{ShuffleFock}, we will be able to discern how these elements act via $\tau_{0,\upsilon}^-$ on $\mathcal{F}$.
+Before doing this though, we will need to find the shuffle elements for another generating set of the horizontal Heisenberg subalgebra, and that is the goal of this subsection.
 The shuffle elements found here are just slight alterations of those computed in \cite{FeiTsym}.
-Our Theorem \ref{LoperatorCalc} similar to Theorem 4.2 of \cite{Tsym}, although our proofs are much simpler after applying the $R$-matrix factorization results reviewed in \ref{Rmatrix}.
+Our Corollary \ref{LoperatorCalc} is very similar to Theorem 4.2 of \cite{Tsym}, which also uses elements of \cite{FeiTsym}.
+However, our proofs are quite different as we apply the $R$-matrix factorization results reviewed in \ref{Rmatrix}.